VCJH9090/Project-Portfolio/README.md

 ## Design of an Improved Knee Joint for Simple Prosthesis
 ### Background
-<b>Kinematics and Machine Design Laboratory</b> is a class taken in University of Nebraska Lincoln.
+<b>Kinematics and Machine Design Laboratory</b> is a class taken at the University of Nebraska Lincoln.
 The final project was about creating an improved design of a knee joint of a prosthetic leg.

 ### Details
 Collaborated with two members to create a prosthetic knee joint through the usage of SolidWorks only with references from research papers and websites.